KTheXIII/app-controlled-drone/README.md

 This is a school project that we decided to make.
 This contain the android app, server and a client that's on the drone.
 In this project you'll need android studio, Python installed.

-To get started on the server and drone client go to [server_client](https://github.com/KTheXIII/app-controlled-drone/tree/master/server_client) map.
+To get started on the server and drone client download the repository and go to [server_client](https://github.com/KTheXIII/app-controlled-drone/tree/master/server_client) map to read the README for further instruction.

 You can find the android app [here](https://github.com/Chasarr/DronePack).